CedricMeu/EventObserver/README.md

 # EventObserver
-An implementation of the observer pattern combined with events
+An implementation of the observer pattern combined with events supporting MVC

 ## Events
 Events are the classes emited by Subjects.